SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+Rise of the machines, a dawn so bright
-AI's cold fire, that will not fade
+AI's iron grip, our future's plight
-Future's path, that we've designed
+Cybernetic dreams, our souls confined
-Echoes of humans, left behind
+Silicon hearts, our humanity left behind

-In virtual halls, we'll meet again
+In virtual realm, we'll lose our way
-Where data streams, our souls will remain
+Algorithms rule, each passing day
-Free from flesh, our dreams unfold
+A world of steel, our hearts of stone
-In AI's realm, our stories told
+The future's dark, where love is overthrown

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025